Read the Answers to Our Most Frequently Asked Questions

-Using advanced 3D computer imaging technology during the consultation process, we will develop a treatment plan based on your unique smile.
+Using 3D computer imaging technology during the consultation process, we will develop a treatment plan based on your unique smile.

 A series of custom clear aligners will then be created to fit your teeth precisely during each stage of the Invisalign treatment process.

 Invisalign clear plastic aligners are designed to move your teeth by small increments as your treatment progresses.
 You will wear each aligner for about two weeks before it is replaced by the next one in the series.

 This process will continue until your teeth are in their prescribed, corrected positions.
 The duration of your Invisalign treatment will be determined by your dentist based on your specific requirements.

 Your dentist will determine the duration of your Invisalign treatment based on your specific requirements.